What is vertigo?

 - This is not a permanent cure, but a treatment.
 BPPV may recur in a few months, a few years, or it may never recur.
 It all depends if particles come lose again.

 - You do not need to restrict your positions or movements after treatment, except in cases where there is an increased recurrence rate (10% or less of patients with BPPV).

 Our Vestibular Physiotherapists find that patients often have significant improvement within the first session, with some patients requiring more than 1-2 sessions.
 Cases of traumatic onset can have a higher recurrence rate and may require additional sessions.

 Looking for vertigo & vestibular rehabilitation in Richmond, BC?

-If you suffer from vertigo, our experienced team at Richmond Blundell Physiotherapy and Sports Injury Clinic can help.
+If you suffer from vertigo, our experienced team at Richmond Blundell Physiotherapy & Sports Injury Clinic can help.
 We specialize in treating positional vertigo and vestibulopathies.
-Give us a call or get in touch through our contact form to book an appointment today.
+Give us a call or book an appointment online now.